veerababu558/python-lambda-docker/README.md

         "isBase64Encoded": false
       }'

-12. Commit & Push to GitHub
+6. Commit & Push to GitHub
   git add .
   git commit -m "Add FastAPI Lambda with Docker working example" git push origin main
-13. Manual Push to ECR (1st Time Only Initially)
+7. Manual Push to ECR (1st Time Only Initially)
+8. Create AWS Lambda Function
+ - Go to AWS Console → Lambda → Create Function
+ - Choose Container image as the deployment type
+ - Provide the ECR URI (We will push the Docker image manually first)
+9. Enable Function URL
+ - Go to your Lambda function → Configuration → Function URL
+ -  Enable it to test the Lambda without API Gateway

-14. GitHub Actions CI/CD
+10. GitHub Actions CI/CD
     Add These Secrets in GitHub AWS_ACCESS_KEY_ID,AWS_SECRET_ACCESS_KEY,AWS_REGION, LAMBDA_FUNCTION_NAME and ECR_REGISTRY.

-15. Workflow Trigger
+11. Workflow Trigger
 - On every push to main, the GitHub Action will:
 - Build Docker image
 - Tag and push it to ECR
 - Update the Lambda with the latest image

-13. Testing Deployed Lambda
+12. Testing Deployed Lambda
 - Go to Lambda → Function URL
 - Copy the URL and open in browser: